carpedm20/emoji/utils/README.md

 unicodedata.normalize('NFD', name)   # ':Curac\\u0327ao:'
 ```

-To solve this, you can strip/replace the offending character from the emoji name by changing the `adapt_emoji_name()` in
+To solve this, you can strip/replace the offending character from the emoji name by changing the `adapt_emoji_name()` in `generateutils.py`.
-`utils/get_codes_from_unicode_emoji_data_files.py`.
 There are already special cases for some languages.

-You could also change the entries in `EMOJI_DATA` by hand if it is only a few special cases.
+You could also change the entries in the JSON file by hand if it is only a few special cases.

 If you think the character should be kept in the name, then you have to add the character (and possibly the other Unicode forms of it)
 to the regular expression `emoji.core._EMOJI_NAME_PATTERN`.